Scattering entropies of quantum graphs with several channels: Examples

-For the transmission amplitude, there is a dependence on which one is the exit vertex, so we label the two first neighbors of the entrance vertex ($1$) as the vertices $2$ and $n$, the two second neighbors as the vertices $3$ and $n-1$, and so on, as shown in Fig. \ref{fig:fig8} (left).
+for even $n$.
+For the transmission amplitude, there is a dependence on which one is the exit vertex, so we label the two first neighbors of the entrance vertex ($1$) as the vertices $2$ and $n$, the two second neighbors as the vertices $3$ and $n-1$, and so on, as shown in Fig. \ref{fig:fig8}(a).
 Hence, the transmission amplitudes are defined in terms of the chosen vertex $v$, with $2 \leq v \leq n$.
 Thus, we have